ciaskious/hc_blog/content/post/day28.md

 ![batman slap](/images/batman_slap.jpg)

-There was a learning this week... ``It is nice to mix different stuff to learn together BUT NOT IN ONE DAY! ``This is the major reason I didn't finish the previous posts - I ended up so confused at the of the day and thought I would get it better the next day.
+There was a learning this week... ``It is nice to mix different stuff to learn together BUT NOT IN ONE DAY! ``This is the major reason I didn't finish the previous posts - I ended up so confused at the end of the day and thought I would make it better the next day.
 Weeeeeell, no!

-I am not gonna make a "finish by then-or-that-time your post", I am just gonna make sure that everyday I am able to word my learning, without thinking of how people would judge it.
+I am not gonna make a "finish by then-or-that-time your post" rule, I am just gonna make sure that everyday I am able to word my learning, without thinking of how people would judge it.
 Just kidding, of course I care!
 During the first days of the apprenticeship, I thought it was just me and my baby blog #NOT So, of course I care if people like it/ find it useful /enjoy it /have fun with it...
 To be honest a greek blog is a secret dream that I have always had - the only thing (or excuse) that stops me is time.
 But enough with the Friday confessions, let's spice this day up with some curry-ing (Ha-Ha).

 ### Currying